nfriend/website-3.0/_posts/2018-06-17-shelling-with-typescript.md

 ### So where is that compile step?

 There isn't one!
 Well, not one that you have to explicitly run, anyway.
-This is the magic of [ts-node](https://www.npmjs.com/package/ts-node) - it compiles and run TypeScript files _on the fly_ much like regular node runs JavaScript files.w
+This is the magic of [ts-node](https://www.npmjs.com/package/ts-node) - it compiles and runs TypeScript files _on the fly_ much like regular node runs JavaScript files.